KhronosGroup/glTF-Sample-Viewer/README.md

   * [Visual Studio Code](https://code.visualstudio.com/)
   * [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/)
 * Install the [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-firefox-debug) extension for Visual Studio Code
-* Open the project folder in Visual Studio Code and select `Debug->Add Configuration->Firefox` so the `.vscode/launch.json` file is created.
+* Open the project directory in Visual Studio Code and select `Debug->Add Configuration->Firefox` so the `.vscode/launch.json` file is created.
 * One might need to append `/example` to `${workspaceFolder}` in the `launch.json` file
 * `Debug->Start Debugging` should now launch a Firefox window with the sample viewer and VS Code breakpoints should be hit.